 Benefits of Buckwheat

-- Cover crop: Many gardeners and farmers use buckwheat as a cover crop.
-This means it is used on tilled soil not currently being used for other plants or the soil is too poor for other plants.
-The plant does well in heat and requires little water.
-Before it goes to seed, the buckwheat can be tilled back into the soil and used as a green manure.
+- Cover crop: Many gardeners and farmers use buckwheat as a cover crop on tilled soil not currently being used for other plants or the soil is too poor for other plants.
+Before it goes to seed, buckwheat can be tilled back into the soil and used as a green manure.

-- Buckwehat honey: Beekeepers plant buckwheat because of the great symbiotic relationship it has with honey bees.
-Buckwheat flowers need pollination from bees and the flowers provide the bees with the nectar they need to produce a dark and distinctively flavored honey known as buckwheat honey.
+- Buckwheat honey: Beekeepers plant buckwheat for the great symbiotic relationship it has with honey bees.
+Buckwheat flowers require bee pollination and the flowers provide bees with nectar that produces a dark and distinctively flavored honey known as buckwheat honey.

-Buckwheat is ready to harvest when the grain (seed) is ripe.
-The seeds will have a dark brown appearance and you should begin seeing this around the tenth to eleventh week after sowing.
+Buckwheat is ready to harvest when the grain (seed) is ripe around 8 to 10 weeks, when the seeds turn a dark brown.
 Most gardeners use threshing to remove the seeds, while commercial growers use windrowing or swathing methods.
 The grain is usually ground and mixed with other grains when used as feed for livestock, milled into flour for human consumption or used as poultry feed while still in seed form.

 From a cereal to a grain to a cover crop and a nectar for bees, buckwheat has a lot to offer growers.
 Depending on your hardiness zone, you may be able to grow buckwheat in your backyard and reap these great benefits.